mylifebyai/mlbai/docs/LANDING-PAGE-BRIEF.md

 - Left: heading, short paragraph, and 2–3 key viewer quotes.
 - Right: card summarising why people trust the project (public failures, no paywalled prompts, real results like lower A1C, better jobs, etc.).

+**What you can use right now (Tools)**
+- Appears after “How the system works”.
+- Grid of 2–3 cards highlighting live, practical pieces people can use today, such as:
+  - `Systems starter kit` – prompts, rituals, and accountability loops (download via Patreon).
+  - `Discord accountability lab` – free community running the Arthur Token System and daily check-ins together.
+  - `Token template` – Notion/CSV pack for running the token point system at home (via Patreon).
+- Each card shows an icon, short description, status (“Live now”, “Beta”), and a button linking out.

+**Roadmap / Up next**
+- Appears under the tools grid as a simple roadmap strip.
+- Small cards for upcoming MLBAI tools, mirroring the app roadmap:
+  - `Promptly` – prompt helper that interviews you and rewrites stuck prompts Arthur-style.
+  - `Token System` – interface for the Arthur Token framework used in the documentary.
+  - `Fitness Tracker` – AI-adjusted workout plan around health notes and schedule.
+  - `Diet Tracker` – companion tool for co-designing meals and tracking cravings.
+- Optional link to a featured tutorial (e.g., the Token System YouTube tutorial).

 ---

 ### 4.7 Stay Connected (Optional in V1)